You Are Here: “Our culture and heritage is still alive; it has never died and it never will die”

 Glynn says the film is an example of ‘old-fashioned’ observational documentary; a choice of style she says was in part necessary to help gain the trust of her subjects.

 “There were students who enlisted for the classes and chose not to take it up because the cameras were there, which is terrible.
-It was such a dilemma for me as filmmakers, because I don’t want to rob them of the opportunity to read and write because I want to make a documentary.”
+It was such a dilemma for me as filmmaker, because I don’t want to rob them of the opportunity to read and write because I want to make a documentary.”

 One of the key things Glynn took away was how little it can actually take in practical terms to make someone feel empowered.